UNDP and the UN System

 The Paris Declaration Monitoring Survey (PDMS) was rolled out in the first trimester of 2011, taking stock of progress made through 2010.
 With the participation of Egypt’s Ministry of Planning and International Cooperation (MoPIC), and in liaison with the Organization for Economic Co-operation and Development (OECD), the DPG has taken stock of progress on the aid harmonization agenda by participating in the 2006, 2008 and 2011 Paris Declaration Monitoring Surveys (PDMS).
 Further analysis of the results of the PDMS for Egypt will be conducted in 2012 with the objective of outlining concrete steps towards improved development effectiveness in Egypt.
 This is in line with the Busan declaration in which it was agreed that “at the level of individual developing countries, [countries would] agree on frameworks based on national needs and priorities for monitoring progress and promoting mutual accountability in our efforts to improve the effectiveness of our co-operation and, in turn, development results.
 Developing countries will lead in the elaboration of such frameworks which, together with any indicators and targets agreed, will respond to their specific needs and will be grounded in their aid and development policies.
 The results of these exercises will be made public”.

 The Private Sector

 Apart from the success of our partnership with the Government, the UNDP Country Office in Egypt has managed to forge close links with the private sector.
-We plan to further reinforce this partnership with the business community especially in the IT sector (the recently established ICT Trust Fund will be instrumental to this effect) and environmental programmes.
-In addition UNDP intends to establish a new partnership with research institutes to set-up an Internet portal on the economic empowerment of women, which will be linked to the website of the National Council for Women (NCW).
+We plan to further reinforce this partnership with the business community especially in the IT sector (e.g. ICT Trust Fund will be instrumental to this effect) and environmental programmes.
+In addition, UNDP intends to establish a new partnership with research institutes to set-up an Internet portal on the economic empowerment of women, which will be linked to the website of the National Council for Women (NCW).